How to Clean the Bathroom Exhaust Fan

 3. Soak the Vent Cover

-The vent cover is likely caked in dust and grime and will need to be soaked in warm soapy water while you clean the other components.
+You’ll likely find the vent cover caked in grime and dust buildup.
+If this is the case, place the cover in warm water infused with a few drops of dish soap.
+Let it soak in the soapy water while you clean the other components.
 This will make cleaning it later a bit easier.

 4. Use a Damp Cloth and Vacuum to Clean the Fan Blades and Motor

-Twist the fan and motor assembly to remove it from the housing.
+Apply just a few twists to remove the fan and fan motor from its housing.
 Use a vacuum cleaner with a brush attachment to remove the dry dust.

-With this dust gone, you’ll most likely notice a cakey buildup still left over.
-Use a damp cloth to wipe away the grimy buildup from the blades and motor.
+With this dust gone, you’ll most likely notice a cakey build-up still left over.
+Use a damp microfiber cloth to wipe away the accumulation of grime from the blades and motor.

 If you’re feeling handy, don’t be afraid of further disassembling your exhaust fan and cleaning every nook and cranny.